umbraco/Umbraco.Headless.Client.Net/.github/README.md

 <hr>

-# .NET Core Client Library for Umbraco Heartcore
+# .NET Client Library for Umbraco Heartcore

 Umbraco Heartcore is the headless cms version of Umbraco as a service.

-This repository contains the .NET Core client library for the Umbraco Heartcore REST APIs.
+This repository contains the .NET client library for the Umbraco Heartcore REST APIs.
 The library is based on Netstandard2.0 to support application development including Xamarin/UWP applications.

 ## Download & Install